-Partly explained in the MMORPG Dofus, you slay a giant sheep warlord for a key to a dungeon, if you fail the dungeon or want to try again one of the NPC's tells you to kill more monsters saying that the have eaten another adventurer, thus their key (And other possessions) are in the monsters belly.
-This doesn't explain though how one class has the ability to get more money and loot than all the other classes.
+- Partly explained in the MMORPG Dofus, you slay a giant sheep warlord for a key to a dungeon, if you fail the dungeon or want to try again one of the NPC's tells you to kill more monsters saying that the have eaten another adventurer, thus their key (And other possessions) are in the monsters belly.

 Video Games — Roguelike

-Many of it's variants go further, and have multiple types of DROP tag - Humanoid foes can drop armor, weapons, or coins.
-Dragons can multiples of the above, plus chests.
+- Many of its variants go further, and have multiple types of DROP tag - Humanoid foes can drop armor, weapons, or coins.
+Dragons can drop multiples of the above, plus chests.
 Creeping coins can only drop coins.
 Etc.

 Video Games — Role-Playing Game